ivanZhuravlov/ntf-projj/README.md

 ### Exploration:
 the platform user can navigate through 2 main links of exploration.

-1 : all the publications (art piece, other filters inside this category will be possible in the future such as, sculpture, paint, photo, video  etc...).
+1 : all the publications (Artpiece photo, other filters inside this category will be possible in the future such as, sculpture, paint, photo, video  etc...).

-2 : All artists (photo of Artist [clic on image and see the profil and the Artpiece)
+2 : All artists (photo of Artist [clic on image and see the profil and the Artpiece])

+### other Interactions
+search bar / contact - know about / FAQ / Collect Email for Newsletter

+# Detailed description

+## Front page